-If you need more information on how your records are kept and used, the contact details for the screening programme can be found at www.cancerscreening.hscni.net
+If you need more information on how your records are kept and used, you can contact the screening programme at screening.cervical@hscni.net

 Further information

 If you have any further questions on your condition or treatment, do not hesitate to discuss these with your GP or colposcopy clinic.
 They will be happy to help you.